A Complete Guide

 to Pay Your Treatment

 As well as considering finance options and payment plans, it may be worth looking at whether you can fund the treatment through your superannuation.
 It is sometimes possible to use a percentage of your super on compassionate grounds to fund medical treatment.
 You’ll need to make an application to the ATO, and, if your condition is causing acute or chronic pain, you may well be eligible.
 At Bexley Dental, we recommend a company who can help prepare the application and ensure that all the details are filled out correctly to maximise your chances of receiving the funding you need.
-While the cost of this service is around $700, we will deduct this, if you go ahead with the treatment.
+This service costs $699.

 The Next Step in Getting Full Mouth Implants in Sydney